Wilfred/cask-mode/README.md

 # cask-mode

-Major mode for editing Cask files
+A major mode for editing Cask files.